cdklabs/construct-hub/API.md

 ### TagConditionLogicType <a name="TagConditionLogicType"></a>

-Logic operators for combining predicate logic.
+Logic operators for performing specific conditional logic.

 #### `AND` <a name="construct-hub.TagConditionLogicType.AND"></a>